Advent of Code 2020

 - Using

-from the same package looks even cleaner:
+tuple_combinationsfrom the same package looks even cleaner:

 let res = x